julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Friday, February 28, 2025.
+Saturday, March 01, 2025.
 Quote of the day:

-> "The best and most beautiful things in the world cannot be seen or even touched - they must be felt with the heart." - Helen Keller
+> "Be kind, for everyone you meet is fighting a hard battle." - Ian MacLaren